Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/finite_state_machines.md

 In this section, we will give an introduction to this topic.
 The formal foundation of state machines is critical for structuring complex agent behaviors and for using industry tools such as SYSML.
 It is structured as follows:

-- We first introduce the formal components of a state machine, focusing on states and events used to capture "things happening" within the system.
-We clarify that while "finite state machine" is a formal mathematical construction, our focus is on its practical application for modeling system dynamics.
+- We first introduce the formal components of a state machine, focusing on states and events used to capture "things happening".

 - Following this, we explore the iterative design process of a state machine using the robot-assisted search-and-rescue scenario (involving UGVs, UAVs, and Medics) as a primary case study.
 We will demonstrate how a model evolves from a simple sketch to a comprehensive blueprint by adding missing logical elements like return-to-base triggers or data transfer states.

 - We discuss how to enhance the model by incorporating actions (continuous control logic within a state) and system variables (memory of the system) to create a high-fidelity representation of the system's operation.

 - Finally, we touch upon the connection between state machines and broader systems engineering frameworks like Model Based Systems Engineering (MBSE) and SysML.
-We also note that these conceptual models can be directly implemented using Python libraries such as python-statemachine.

 As you likely guessed, we focus on the core utility of state machines as a bridge between conceptual design and simulation code, allowing for a close correspondence that facilitates automated model checking and resilience study.

 (sec:state_machine_modeling:conditions)=
-## Conditions
+### Conditions

 System variables often serve as the basis for conditions (or guards), which are logical checks that determine if a transition can occur.
 While an event might trigger a potential change, a condition validates whether the system can proceed to the next state.